Roberdvs/devops-showcase-app/diagram.md

     end

     ALB --> Ingress
-    Ingress --> AppSvc
+    Ingress --> Service
+    Service --> Pod1
+    Service --> Pod2
     Pod1 --> DB
     Pod2 --> DB

     K8s -.->|Pull Image| Registry
 ```

-## Architecture Components
+## AWS Architecture Components

-The following architecture components can be used for a production-ready deployment of the application:
+The following architecture components can be used for a production-ready deployment of the application on AWS:

 ### **Compute & Orchestration**

 - **Amazon EKS**: Managed Kubernetes cluster for container orchestration
-- **FastAPI Pods**: Multiple replicas for high availability and load distribution
+- **Application Pods**: Multiple replicas on separate Availability Zones for high availability
-- **Helm Charts**: Package and deploy the application using stakater/application chart
+- **Helm Charts**: Package and deploy the necessary K8s manifest
-- **Container Registry**: Store and manage Docker images (ECR, GCR, ACR, GHCR)
+- **Container Registry**: Host the application image (ECR, GitHub Container Registry, etc.)

 ### **Networking**

 - **VPC**: Isolated network with public/private subnets across multiple AZs
-- **Route 53**: DNS management and domain routing
+- **Route 53**: DNS management with records pointing to the Application Load Balancer
-- **Application Load Balancer**: HTTPS termination, SSL/TLS, and traffic distribution
+- **Application Load Balancer**: HTTPS termination with SSL certificate and routing to the application pods
 - **Ingress Controller**: NGINX-based ingress for Kubernetes service routing

 ### **Database**

 - **Amazon RDS**: Managed database service for PostgreSQL deployment
+  - Database credentials can be stored in AWS Secrets Manager and passed to the application using [external-secrets](https://external-secrets.io/)
 - **In-Cluster PostgreSQL**: Cheaper alternative for development/testing environments

 ### **Monitoring & Observability**

-- **Logging**: Centralized application logs
-- **Metrics**: Performance monitoring and alerting
+- **Logging**: Application stdout logs can be collected by a monitoring agent and centralized
+- **Metrics**: Application metrics exposed on metrics endpoint can be scraped by a monitoring agent
 - **Health Checks**: Application and infrastructure health monitoring

 ### **Deployment Tools**

 - **Terraform**: Infrastructure as Code for cloud resources
-- **Helm**: Kubernetes package manager for application deployment
+- **Helm**: Package manager for K8s applications' deployments
-- **GitHub Actions**: CI/CD pipeline for automated deployments
+- **GitHub Actions**: Automations for CI/CD

 ## DevOps Flow